widler/espresso/Workflow.md

 Allow to cache the result of an arbitrary block and use the result on consequent requests.

-Cache can be updated by calling `update_cache!` method.
+Cache can be cleared by calling `clear_cache!` method.

 If called without params, all cache will be updated.